 5. MIDI Keyboard or Controller

 A MIDI keyboard or controller is a device that connects to a computer and allows virtual instruments to be played with a physical device.

 Every Digital Audio Workstation comes stock with tons of software synthesizers and emulations of real instruments.
-Though they are playable via a computer keyboard, having a dedicated piece of gear is the best way to take full advantage of each programs capabilities.
+Though they are playable via a computer keyboard, having a dedicated piece of gear is the best way to take full advantage of each programs capabilities and being your home recording set up to the next level.
 Here are 3 types of controllers to take a look at:

 M-Audio Keystation 49: $129

 A simple, streamlined controller, the M-Audio Keystation is a 49 key MIDI keyboard.
 Connected to a DAW it allows users to play virtual instruments just like they would play a physical piano or synthesizer.